 - Schedule an appointment with your career advisor for a resume critique.

-3. Research Companies in Advance
+3. Research Companies

-Your research on firms will show Recruiters you are hard-working, eager, dedicated and goal-oriented.
+Researching the organizations will show Recruiters you are hard-working, eager, dedicated and goal-oriented.
 You can also better manage your time by prioritizing those you visit at the fair.

 - Review the list of participating employers at the fair.